 Schedules are provided to each student at the beginning of each school year or upon enrolling.
-The schedule is based on the student's needs and available class space.
-Any changes in a student's schedule should be handled through the Counseling Center.
-It is important to note that some student requests to take a specific course may be denied.
+The schedule is based on student needs and available class space.
+Any changes in a student's schedule should be handled through the School Counseling Office.
 Students are expected to follow their schedules.
 Any variation should be approved through a schedule change.